theayushmajumdar/FAST_API-INTEGRATION/README.md

 # FAST_API-INTEGRATION
-Integrated fast api backend with my local mongodb collection
+Main branch -Integrated fast api backend with my local mongodb collection ecs branch - deployed a fast api docker image in ecs using ecr and then create multiple services and task and played with it to understand the architecture and implementations.